dexie/dexie-website/cloud/docs/db.cloud.configure().md

 **fetchTokens implementation in your client code**

-Assuming that your server endpoint will respond to the path "/dexie-cloud-tokens" as examplified above (using whatever server side technology you have for that), the client code to integrate it will be:
+Assuming that your server endpoint will respond to the path "/dexie-cloud-tokens" as exemplified above (using whatever server side technology you have for that), the client code to integrate it will be:

 ```js